NHL on ESPN: Third return to ESPN and ABC: 2021–present

 For the 2021–22 season, ESPN aired 18 games (billed as ESPN Hockey Night),' while 75 exclusive national games per season would be streamed exclusively on ESPN+.
-For the 2021–22 season, most of these games (billed as ESPN+ Hockey Night)' aired on Tuesday and Thursday nights, with selected games on Friday nights.
+For the 2021–22 season, most of these games (billed as ESPN+ Hockey Night)' aired on Tuesday and Thursday nights, with selected games airing on Friday nights.
 These games were also available to Hulu subscribers.
-ESPN's first broadcasts were an opening night doubleheader, with the Pittsburgh Penguins at the defending Stanley Cup champions Tampa Bay Lightning, and the Seattle Kraken at the Vegas Golden Knights in the Kraken's first regular-season game in franchise history.
+ESPN's first broadcasts were an opening night doubleheader, with the Pittsburgh Penguins at defending Stanley Cup champion Tampa Bay Lightning, and the Seattle Kraken at Vegas Golden Knights in the Kraken's first regular-season game in franchise history.

-Typically, games aired on ESPN, excluding ESPN+ games, are simulcast in Canada on the Sportsnet channels, using the ESPN feed.
-However, on January 17, 2022, TSN, which is partly owned by ESPN, simulcast the ESPN+ feed of the Arizona Coyotes–Montreal Canadiens game because of a huge snowstorm in Canada, which prevented the Canadiens' broadcast team from traveling south to Glendale to broadcast the game.
+Typically, games aired on ESPN (excluding those on ESPN+) are simulcast in Canada on the Sportsnet channels, using the ESPN feed.
+However, on January 17, 2022, TSN, which is partly owned by ESPN, simulcast the ESPN+ feed of the Arizona Coyotes–Montreal Canadiens game because of a huge snowstorm in Canada, which prevented the Montreal Canadiens' broadcast team from traveling to Glendale to broadcast the game.

-For the 2022–23 season, out-of-market games on ESPN+ – which did not carry any specific branding in the inaugural season – were branded as "NHL Power Play on ESPN+".
-ESPN (34) and ESPN2 (1) aired a combined at least 35 games (billed as ESPN Hockey Night),' while ABC aired 15 games under the ABC Hockey Saturday package, which consisted of 4 doubleheaders, the 2023 NHL Stadium Series, and one late-season tripleheader beginning the weekend after the All-Star break.'
+For the 2022–23 season, out-of-market games on ESPN+, which did not carry any specific branding in the inaugural season, were branded as NHL Power Play on ESPN+.
+ESPN and ESPN2 aired a combined at least 35 games (billed as ESPN Hockey Night),' while ABC aired 15 games under the ABC Hockey Saturday package, which consisted of four doubleheaders, the 2023 NHL Stadium Series, and one late-season tripleheader beginning the weekend after the All-Star break.'

-On May 14, 2023, ESPN was widely criticized for its decision to implement a split screen between its coverage of Game 6 of the Stanley Cup Playoff series between the Vegas Golden Knights and Edmonton Oilers and a Sunday Night Baseball telecast between the St. Louis Cardinals and Boston Red Sox, which was being played at the same time and was ultimately won by St. Louis by the score of 9–1.
+On May 14, 2023, ESPN was criticized for its decision to implement a split screen between its coverage of game six of the Stanley Cup Playoff series between the Vegas Golden Knights and Edmonton Oilers and a Sunday Night Baseball telecast between the St. Louis Cardinals and Boston Red Sox, which was being played at the same time and was ultimately won by St. Louis 9–1.

-For the 2023–24 season, ESPN+/Hulu airs at least 50 exclusive games.
+For the 2023–24 season, ESPN+/Hulu aired at least 50 exclusive games.
 Among linear broadcasts, 19 games aired on ABC, featuring four doubleheaders, both NHL Stadium Series games, and two tripleheaders on February 17 and April 13.
-ABC will also air the 2024 Stanley Cup Final.
-ABC Hockey Saturday for this season began on January 13, preceding Super Wild Card Saturday of the NFL playoffs, unlike past years when its slate began after the NHL All-Star Game, and ESPN airs the rest.
+ABC also aired the 2024 Stanley Cup Final.
+ABC Hockey Saturday for this season began on January 13, preceding Super Wild Card Saturday of the NFL playoffs, unlike previous years where its slate began after the NHL All-Star Game, and ESPN aired the rest.